shreyaspj20/nina_funcs/README.md

 gestures = The gesture movements that you wish to classify.

-win_len = (Length of window in milisecond) x 2.
+win_len = (Length of window in millisecond) x 2.
 For example, for a window of 300ms, use 600 as the win_len since the sampling frequency of signal is 2000Hz.

-win_stride = (Length of stride in milisecond) x 2.
+win_stride = (Length of stride in millisecond) x 2.
 For example, for a stride of 10ms, use 20 as the win_stride since the sampling frequency of signal is 2000Hz.

 `X_train, y_train, r_train = windowing(emg_notch, train_reps, gestures, win_len, win_stride)`